manifoldmarkets/manifold/docs/docs/api.md

     // Market attributes.
 All times are in milliseconds since epoch closeTime?: number // Min of creator's chosen date, and resolutionTime
     question: string

-    // A list of tags on each market.
-Any user can add tags to any market.
-    // This list also includes the predefined categories shown as filters on the home page.
-    tags: string[]

     // Note: This url always points to https://manifold.markets, regardless of what instance the api is running on.
     // This url includes the creator's username, but this doesn't need to be correct when constructing valid URLs.